Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-The aforementioned predictive-based methods have shown the capability to deal with many time-series applications, ranging from time-series signals and edge streams to social networks.
+Existing predictive-based methods have shown the capability to deal with many time-series applications, ranging from time-series signals, edge streams to social networks.
 However, none of these approaches are applicable to videos in which a video is a sequence of image frames indexed in time.
-GCLNC \cite{zhong2019graph}, WAGCN \cite{cao2022adaptive}, and WSANV \cite{li2022weakly} are some of the earliest G-TDAD studies working on videos.
-While most of the existing studies use only normal data during their training phase, these three studies have taken advantage of weakly-supervised labels (e.g., include noisy labels as wrong annotations of normal graphs) during their training phase to improve the detection of abnormal segments in videos.
-As a video sequence has temporal evolution between frames, these methods construct graphs based on not only the similarity of the \g{inter-variable} features but also the \g{intra-variable} proximity, i.e., the short-distance \g{intra-variable} dependency to capture relationships among frames.
+GCLNC \cite{zhong2019graph}, WAGCN \cite{cao2022adaptive}, and WSANV \cite{li2022weakly} are some of the earliest G-TSAD studies working on real-world surveillance videos.
+While most of the existing studies use only normal data during their training phase, these three studies have taken advantage of weakly-supervised labels (e.g., include noisy labels as wrong annotations of normal graphs) during training to improve the detection of abnormal graph-level frames in videos.
+As a video sequence has temporal evolution between frames, these methods construct graphs, where each frame is modeled as a graph node, and the adjacency matrices are computed based on not only the similarity metric of the inter-variable features but also the intra-variable proximity, i.e., the short-distance intra-variable dependency to capture relationships among frames.
 Note that instead of pre-defining the adjacency matrices, they adjust them as the model is trained.
-A computed anomaly score is then assigned for each frame.
+A computed anomaly score based on CE is then assigned for each frame.

-Despite the capability of these methods on videos, they only consider frame-level graphs, i.e., each frame is modeled as a graph node.
-Hence the relationships between frames are captured.
-However, \b{ in practice}, it is very important to model a video as a stream of time-evolving object-level graphs, where a node is an object and edges represent \g{inter-variable} relationships among objects.
-Object-level graphs can help to determine the abnormal changes in actions/movements of an object (e.g., a human) across frames in a video sequence.
+Despite the capability of these methods on videos, they only consider frame-level graphs, hence, the relationships between frames are captured.
+However, in practice, it is essential to model a video as a stream of time-evolving object-level graphs, where a node is an object and edges represent the relationships among objects.
+Object-level graphs can help to determine the abnormal changes in actions/movements of an object across frames in a video.